 We received over 50 applications for ideas.
 27 applications were accepted, and 22 papers were submitted.
 These papers were blindly reviewed by 18 qualified peers.
-3 winners were selected, and will present at our first national summit, focused on collaboration and a united voice to end child abuse and neglect.
+3 winners were selected, and were presented at our first National Summit in March 2019, which was focused on collaboration and a united voice to end child abuse and neglect.

 What if Child Maltreatment was Childhood Leukemia?: Lessons from the Halls of the Hospital